-Experiment 1: All 17 birds used for this experiment were tested repeatedly while being subjected to three different experimental treatments, i.e. control/no attachment (CON), magnet attachment (MAG) and sham attachment (SHAM), during their autumn migration season in 2019.
+Experiment 1: All 17 birds used for this experiment were repeatedly tested in Emlen funnels (specific type of orientation cage; see the section “Orientation tests” for details) while being subjected to three different experimental treatments, i.e. control/no attachment (CON), magnet attachment (MAG) and sham attachment (SHAM), during their autumn migration season in 2019.
 During the orientation tests, independent of the respective experimental treatment, birds were denied access to orientation cues other than the Earth’s magnetic field (see the section “Orientation tests” for details).
 Each bird underwent four orientation tests during each experimental treatment, for a total of 12 orientation tests on 12 different nights within the test period (15 test nights in total for Experiment 1).
 All birds were tested in four CON tests first.
-Subsequently, the treatment order differed between the two groups (group A and group B; see above).
+Subsequently, the treatment order differed between the two housing groups (group A and group B; see above).
 Birds assigned to group A were subjected to four tests during the MAG treatment, followed by four tests during the SHAM treatment.
 Birds assigned to group B were subjected to four tests during the SHAM treatment, followed by four tests during the MAG treatment (Fig. 1A).
 The rationale was to have a time balanced design of the tests to exclude any temporal bias in the data (e.g. an ‘‘endogenously controlled change of migratory direction’’ or ‘‘Zugknick’’; Gwinner and Wiltschko 1978; Liechti et al. 2012).

 During CON tests, birds were tested with no attachments whatsoever in order to obtain their seasonally appropriate (control) magnetic compass orientation under exclusion of other orientation cues for subsequent comparisons.
 The lack of such a control orientation would render any following treatment difficult to interpret.
 For MAG and SHAM tests, we either fitted a small magnet (MAG) or a small non-magnetic sham attachment (SHAM) to the birds’ forehead (Fig. 2).
 Both magnets and sham attachments were glued tightly to the short forehead plumage of the birds (Fig. 2) using super glue (LOCTITE® Super Glue Gel).
-We used small (diameter: 3 mm, height: 2 mm, weight: 0.11 g) disc-shaped neodymium magnets (Supermagnete, S-03-02-N, EAN: 7640155436960, material: NdFeB, residual magnetism BR: 1.37 ̶ 1.42 T, coercive field strength iHC: ≥ 955 kA/m, energy product (BH) max: 358 ̶ 382 kJ/m³).
+We used small (diameter: 3 mm, height: 2 mm, weight: 0.11 g) disc-shaped neodymium magnets (Supermagnete, S-03-02-N, EAN: 7640155436960, material: NdFeB, residual magnetism BR: 1.37 – 1.42 T, coercive field strength iHC: ≥ 955 kA/m, energy product (BH) max: 358 – 382 kJ/m³).
 The magnets were attached with their North Pole facing down (towards the bird’s skull)/South Pole facing up (away from the bird’s skull; Fig. 2).
 As non-magnetic sham attachments, we used disk shaped pieces cut from a brass rod, which resembled the magnets in their dimensions and weight (Fig. 2).
 To habituate the birds to magnets and sham attachments, they were fitted during the night before the first MAG and SHAM test, respectively.
-If birds had lost their magnet or sham attachment during the day, these were replaced before the next orientation test.
+If birds had lost their magnet or sham attachment during the day, these were replaced before the next orientation test (replacement required in 30% of the individual orientation tests).